-With their sweet/ tart cranberry filling and crumbly topping, these cranberry crumb bars make a great addition to any cookie platter.
+With their sweet/ tart cranberry filling and crumbly topping, these gluten-free cranberry crumb bars make a great addition to any cookie platter.

 I’ve caught the baking bug, and as we head into December all I can think about is hunkering down in the kitchen, firing up the oven and baking up some sweet treats.
 ‘Tis the season and all that… not to mention that it’s a pretty nice way to spend the afternoon.